-With more than a million visitors expected to flood into Atlanta for the week that culminates in Super Bowl 53 on Feb.
-3, Atlanta promises to be overwhelmed by a football frenzy.
+With thousands of visitors expected to flood into Atlanta for the 2020 Final Four, the city promises to be overtaken by basketball frenzy.

 For the fans, there are the 75,000 seats in Mercedes-Benz Stadium and viewing parties galore at bars and restaurants all over town.
 For the rest of us, there is the promise of escape.

-If you’re one of those who are not fired up for millions new neighbors for Super Bowl weekend, we’ve got you covered.
-Skip the airport – and the 200,000 estimated passengers arriving every day between Feb.
-1 and Feb.
-4 – and consider one of the region's many getaways and day trips.
+If you’re one of those not fired up for so many out-of-town guests, we’ve got you covered.
+Skip the airport and consider one of the region's many getaways and day trips.
 Here are seven of our favorites:

 338 Jane Hurt Yarn Drive, Tallulah Falls, Georgia